 Holly Lea Village is a partnership between the McLean Institute and Generus Living Group and is steeped in history and tradition.

 The story of Holly Lea dates back 112 years, to a charitable trust established to facilitate the delivery of Allan McLean’s

 will.
 One of the city’s most successful run holders and a keen philanthropist, McLean had left a substantial amount of his estate to be used by The McLean Institute, incorporated in 1908 after his passing to carry out his charitable objectives.

 One such objective was the operation of the palatial 40-room McLean mansion on Manchester Street “as a home for women of refinement or education in reduced or straitened circumstances”.

 Known as Holly Lea – holly being the badge plant of the McLean clan and a symbol of domestic harmony – the charitable organisation continued supporting women from the site until 1956, when the Government purchased the property and Holly Lea made the move to Fendalton.

-In 2006, upon the completion of new purpose-built facilities, Holly Lea became one of the city’s finest retirement villages and the attributes of kindness and compassion that were at the heart of its formation have continued to this day.
+In 2006, upon the completion of new purpose-built facilities, Holly Lea became one of the finest retirement villages in Christchurch and the attributes of kindness and compassion that were at the heart of its formation have continued to this day.